lmankiwskyj/UFOs/README.md

 ## Overview
 A new webpage has been created to provide users with an in-depth analysis of UFO sightings.
 ![Capture1](https://user-images.githubusercontent.com/90974647/144753115-f21755d4-8817-4088-bf16-ddd822fd0cf5.PNG)
-Using JavaScript and Bootstrap, the webpage allows users to filter by multiple input options at the same time.
+Using JavaScript and Bootstrap, the webpage allows users to filter by multiple input options.

 ## Results
 With dynamic and interactive filters, users can input specific criteria to search by date, city, state, country, and/or shape.